eunjiP/eunjiP/README.md

 * 🌱 I am currently studying the full-stack course.
 * 🎓 I majored in clinical pathology and my dream is to be a back-end developer.
-* 👍 Since I started late, I'm doing my best:exclamation:
+* 👍 I started late, but I'm doing my best right now:exclamation:

 <br>